-If you find many unanswered questions on a specific topic, it could be a good idea to do a piece on ‘getting to know X better’.
+If you find many unanswered questions on a specific topic, doing a piece on “getting to know X better” could be a good idea.
 Answering questions and providing solutions in your content will also assure better footfall for your blogs or articles.

 4. Follow the trends

-For example, if you are working on a brand related to fitness, ask your followers:
+For example, if you are working on a fitness brand, ask your followers: